Configuration#

 is provided for convenience because it is useful to modify the notebook based on its filename.
 Potential usages of this function are installing additional packages with a%pip install seaborn

-code cell, or adding a markdown cell to indicate that a notebook is not expected to work inside JupyterLite, for example because it is using packages that are not packaged inside Pyodide.- jupyterlite_contents (type: string, default:
+code cell, or adding a markdown cell to indicate that a notebook is not expected to work inside JupyterLite, for example because it is using packages that are not packaged inside Pyodide.
+For backward compatibility it can also be a callable but this will not be cached properly as part of the environment by Sphinx.- jupyterlite_contents (type: string, default:

 jupyterlite_contents